Husky110/stable-diffusion-workspace/Readme.md

 ### General
 #### Maintenance:
-  - Maintenance is done by running `git pull` inside the according webuis-folder.
+  - Maintenance is done by running `git pull` inside the according webuis-folder and extension-folders.

-### A1111
+### A1111/Forge/Forge-Legacy
 - Extensions can't be installed persistently via the WebUI itself anymore.
 It's a bit of a good news - bad news-situation:
   - Since we build the python-venv with the container you have to install extensions via `git clone` inside the extensions-directory, you have to rebuild the container once the extionsions were beeing cloned and you have to activate them inside the container after it's first start.
   - Good news: you can test extensions before you install them permanently into your system.
 Just add them via the webui - but when you restart the container they are gone again!